-HTM 426 The American Work Experience
+HTM 426 The American Work Experience (3 credits)

 This is a practical career course that is intended to help students understand and prepare for employment in the American hospitality industry.
 It is open only to Bachelor of Applied Science in Hospitality Administration (BASHA) students or to others who obtain the permission of the instructor.
-Offered every semester.
+Offered every year.